 When I'm not on the road (actually, sometimes even when I am) I often play the role of engineer at recording sessions with Pro Tools, but other times I'll happily offer my services on guitar.
 I've recorded with artists like Michael Kulas (formerly of the platinum-selling UK band "James") and Fabletongue, whose tracks are currently in the capable hands of Grammy-winning producer David Bottrill (King Crimson, Tool, Dream Theater, Muse, Silverchair).
 My guitaring has also been heard on ad jingles, and in films such as In Saturn's Rings and the award-winning Touch.

 As a part of a trio called Euphonic, along with cellist Geoff Ball and percussionist Vince Waters, I create music with these fine gentlemen that almost defies categorization - a hybrid of various styles including latino, folk, ragtime, classical and jazz.
 Our debut album is due in early 2018.

-I'm a member of a Genesis tribute called Genesis To Revelation, and a Paul McCartney tribute called Silly Love Songs.
+I am (perhaps unsurprisingly) the Brian May in a Queen tribute called Simply Queen.
+I'm also a member of a Genesis tribute called Genesis To Revelation, and a Paul McCartney tribute called Silly Love Songs.